Monitoring compliance with the Code: what to expect

 - in response to a Code report or notification

-- by assessing documents provided by funding entities during the tendering process
+- by assessing documents provided by during the tendering process

 When documents are requested, the code covered entity is usually provided 14 to 21 business days to produce the documents.